CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise3.md

     >**Note:** Although it is a new workbook, a startup template is used.

-1. A New Workbook template will open, click on **Edit** to edit the workbook.
+1. A New Workbook template will open.
+Click on **Edit** to edit the workbook.

    ![Picture](./images/Wb-3.png)